-Loyalty begets loyalty.
+- Focus on Promoters Loyalty begets loyalty.
 To create a virtuous cycle, it’s essential to avoid complacency.
 Employee promoters deserve attention the same way as detractors but for different reasons.
-Ongoing acknowledgement and support encourage employee success.
+Ongoing acknowledgment and support encourage employee success.
 Reinforcing feedback also sends a strong message—you value your promoters.

-Whether employees are promoters or detractors, regularly demonstrating appreciation and celebrating all efforts will prove pivotal in earning loyalty.
-Celebration can take many forms, from offering recognition and getting to know employees better to nurturing the belonging factor with special initiatives.
+- Celebrate your employees Whether employees are promoters or detractors, regularly demonstrating appreciation and celebrating all efforts will prove pivotal in earning loyalty.
+A celebration can take many forms, from offering recognition and getting to know employees better to nurturing the belonging factor with special initiatives.
 Each positive initiative you take will likely move the eNPS needle to a higher score.

 Final Note on Employee Net Promoter Score

 Loyal employees leverage better business outcomes.
 Yet loyalty is earned, takes time to build and deserves ongoing maintenance, support, and appreciation.
 This guide highlighted the significant value of measuring employee Net Promoter Score as an essential demonstration of your commitment to your employee experience.

 eNPS is a type of NPS survey but instead of asking the customer how likely a person is to recommend a company to a friend or colleague, an employee of a company is asked how likely an employee is to recommend an organisation as an employee to others.